 Endpoint hardening is really a subset of actions aligned with the principle of least privilege (PoLP), which is described next.

-5. Apply encryption to protect data stored on the device and in transit.
 To minimize the risk of data leaks, the strength of encryption should at least meet what is required by applicable regulatory standards.
 More sensitive data (for instance, health data or superuser credentials), may necessitate higher levels of encryption than less sensitive data.
 Even if a device is stolen or an email is intercepted, if robust encryption is in place, the data will be unreadable.
-Under many regulatory and compliance initiatives, including the HIPAA Breach Notification Rule, the theft or loss of adequately encrypted devices is not considered a reportable data breach.
+The theft or loss of adequately encrypted devices is not considered a reportable data breach under many regulatory and compliance initiatives.
+This includes the HIPAA Breach Notification Rule.

-7. Implement threat detection, prevention, and mitigation.
 Many viruses, ransomware, and other malware threats are already known and documented.
 This knowledge should be applied to block, quarantined, remove, or mitigate these threats.
-While signature-based threat protection may only protect your environment against up to 40% of malware threats, it remains an important line of defense as well as a requirement for all regulatory compliance mandates.
+Signature-based threat protection may only protect your environment against up to 40% of malware threats.
+However, it remains an important line of defense, as well as a requirement for all regulatory compliance mandates.

 For instance, you may want to ensure laptops are locked in a secure cabinet in an area under constant human and/or video surveillance.

-9. Secure vendor endpoints and remote access: Organizations should strive to achieve the same security best practices they uphold within their perimeter beyond their perimeter as well.
-This means ensuring only the right identity on the right endpoint (which has been properly hardened) has access to the right resources, and within the right context.
-To ensure the right identity is doing the right things with the vendor account/endpoint, you need to apply basic identity management and privileged identity controls.
+Organizations should strive to achieve the same security best practices they uphold within their perimeter beyond their perimeter.
+This means ensuring just-in-time protocols.
+Only the right identity using the right endpoint (which has been properly hardened) should have access to the right resources within the right context.
+To ensure this with the vendor account/endpoint, you need to apply basic identity management and privileged identity controls.
 Important controls include:

-10. Integrate your endpoint security technologies with each other and across the rest of your security and IT stack.
-When evaluating any new IT security tool, one of the first questions you should ask is: how does this tool integrate with the rest of my security ecosystem?
+When evaluating any new IT security tool, there are some important questions you should ask yourself first.
+How does this tool integrate with the rest of my security ecosystem?
 Does it create synergies, or does it create more complexity and administration issues?
 Any new tool/solutions should naturally fit within, and become an integrated part of, your IT and IS environment.
-Thee more holistic your picture of risk, the more rapidly you can orchestrate a pinpoint response to prevent, mitigate, or remediate attacks.
+The more holistic your picture of risk, the more rapidly you can orchestrate a pinpoint response to prevent, mitigate, or remediate attacks.

-With the right mix of endpoint security strategies and technologies tailored to their environment, organizations can realize at least several distinct benefits:
+With the right mix of endpoint security tools, strategies, and technologies tailored to their environment, organizations can realize at least several distinct benefits: